-1 24 No greater opportunity has been offered American genius by the exigencies of the European war than is to be found in the great chance for the development of real dye manufactures.-Washington Times.
+No greater opportunity has been offered American genius by the exigencies of the European war than is to be found in the great chance for the development of real dye manufactures.-Washington Times.
 Even in baseball it is good to get out of a rut.
-New York's failure to win the National League pennant for the fourth time in succession is from that point of view a boost for the game.-New York Tribuie.
-Let the suggestion of B. C. Forbes, of New Vork, find response everywhere in America.
-He "To keep every American worker fully BBYBI employed and every honest American business man prosperous, demand 'made in America' goods.
-This is self-defense and true patriotism.-Detroit Free Press.
-The praises of militarism, still sounded in certain quarters, are strangely like the haudations of negro slavery which were heard in this country on the eve of the Civil War which was to abolish it forever.
-It both cases, that is to say, what was at first apologized for as a temporary evil is held held up later as the highest good .- New York Evening Post.
-The President has been notified that if he insists on the passage of the Governmentward merchant marine bill Congress will be able to adjourn before the November This means that the ship-subelections. sidists are improving their strangle-hold on a Democratic Congress and that it will take long light to shake them off.
-This being the situation, why a surre fight?-New York World. surrender rather than a Times of stress produce strong men, and the "Pancho" Villa of other days is now the strong man of Mexico.
-If he was an unlet-tered Indian, nevertheless he is the soldier who destroyed the power of the conspirators who had selzed the government.
-If he was a bandit, nevertheless he has been loyal to the political doctrine of the murdered Ma-If he was a tyro in politics, he gives evidence of statesmanship sufficient to lead him to recognize the value of the long suf-fering good will of the United States toward the Mexican people.-Boston Herald.
-The administration of the Treasury is a highly educational occupation, and Secretary McAdon is giving signs of readiness and capacity to learn.
-The banks which he ascapacity to learn.
-The banks which he as-sisted with Treasury funds have so far abused his trust in them that he has dis-ciplined them privately and threatens to do so publicly.
-He gave them public funds for a public purpose-the moving of the crops- and they have diverted them into private purposes, the heaping up of excessive re-serves.-New York Times. mordancy less marked."
-In short, he was from that moment among the rare company of the world's really con-Pust.
-ALTHOUGH THE SEASON OF THY LIFE DECLINE light or ever coidly on this flesh of thing: Earth's children take to unreturning flight, Yearly the primose halls thy yearning sight, Yearly each hedge restores the egiantine.
+New York's failure to win the National League pennant for the fourth time in succession is from that point of view a boost for the game.-New York Tribune.
+Let the suggestion of B. C. Forbes, of New Work, find response everywhere in America.
+"To keep every American worker fully Bays: employed and every honest American business man prosperous, demand 'made in America' goods.
+This is self-defense and true patriotism.
+The praises of militarism, still sounded in certain quarters, are strangely like the laudations of negro slavery which were heard in this country on the eve of the Civil War which was to abolish it forever.
+In both cases, that is to say, what was at first apologized for as a temporary evil is held ip later as the highest good .- New York The President has been notified that if he insists on the passage of the Governi owned merchant marine bill Congress will not be able to adjourn before the November elections.
+This means that the ship-sub sidists are improving their strangle-hold on a Democratic Congress and that it will take a long fight to shake them off.
+This being a long fight to shake them off.
+This belage the situation, why a surrender rather than a fight?-New York World.
+Times of stress produce strong men, and the "Pancho" Villa of other days is now the strong man of Mexico.
+If he was an unlettered indian, nevertheless he is the soldier who destroyed the power of the conspirators who had selzed the government.
+If he was a bandit nevertheless he has been loyal to the political doctrine of the murdered Markero.
+If he was a tyro in politics he gived dero.
+If he was a tyro in politics he gives evidence of statesmanship sufficient to lead him to recognize the value of the long suffering good will of the United States toward the Mariana value. the Mexican people.-Boston Herald The administration of the Treasury is sighly educational occupation, and Secretary SicAdoo is giving signs of readiness and apacity to learn.
+The banks which he as-McAdoo is giving capacity to learn. sisted with Treasury funds have so abused his trust in them that he has so publicly.
+He gave them public funds for a public purpose-the moving of the crops and they have diverted them into private purposes, the heaping up of excessive reserves.-New York Times. ciplined them privately and threatens comes up full." woods.
+Neither was what is popularly known for a good time.